npm package discovery and stats viewer.

 Sending Messages

-# Send to a channel
+# Send to a room id directly

-openclaw send --channel rocketchat --to channel:ROOM_ID "Hello!"
+openclaw send --channel rocketchat --to channel:ROOM_ID "Hello"

 # Send to a user